-A good, modern contact center software solution such as Collab’s offering will also comprise web IVRs (Interactive Voice Response), a platform that directs inbound contacts to a personalized support experience, and quality monitoring processes to continuously improve customer service and agent performance.
+A good, modern contact center software solution will also comprise web IVRs (Interactive Voice Response), a platform that directs inbound contacts to a personalized support experience, and quality monitoring processes to continuously improve customer service and agent performance.

 2. Omnichannel Customer Experience

-3. Reporting & Insights capability
+3. Reporting & insights capability

-4. Integration capabilities (modules & CRM)
+4. Integration capabilities (modules and CRM)

 Best software suites are scalable and able to grow with the business.
 This means a lower entry price, as costs will be adjusted to the increasing needs over time, whether it means more human agents, more capabilities, or both.

-6. Security & Data Protection
+6. Security & data protection

-Is the software GDPR compliant?
+Is the software GDPR-compliant?
 Companies operating within the European Union are now obligated to fulfill a hefty set of data protection, privacy, and security requirements imposed by the new General Data Protection Regulation.
 The new legislation is particularly burdensome for businesses that deal with customer data on a daily basis.
 Collab’s contact center software is GDPR-compliant from the get-go, providing peace of mind for businesses of any size.